FouadBahari/Android-movies-application-test/README.md

 ## Technologies Used

 - Jetpack Compose
-- room db for offline storage
+- Room for offline storage
-- hilt for dependency injection
+- Hilt for dependency injection
 - Retrofit for api requests
 - Coil for images loading
 - The Movie Database (TMDb) API for movie data